 A couple of my pictures are in the Show Us Your Art exhibition this weekend!

-A Coronation Chicken alternative for veggies, pretty damn tasty!
+Coronation butter beans, a delicious Coronation Chicken alternative for vegetarians.
+Pretty damn tasty!

 Ingredients – Makes about enough for 8 people to dip into at a party!